GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_public_health_ex_2.md

 :::{admonition} Optional: Downloading additional worldpop data
 :class: tip
-WorldPop also offers estimations of population in age brackets.
+WorldPop also offers estimations of population in age bracktes.
 For our scenario, it is useful to know the population under 5 per district.
+Look for Age structures and search for the country of Chad.

 Can you find and download the WorlPop raster containing the population under 5?
+For a hint look [here](https://hub.worldpop.org/geodata/listing?id=138)

 Once you've done so, import it to your QGIS project and calculate the population under 5 per district.